ST1LLWATER/Invoice-App/README.md

 - [x] Search by amount of invoice (totalAmount field).

-  - [x] Partially Matched Search By Amount
+  - [x] Partially Matched Search By Amount (Total Amount & Amount in Account Array Both!)
   - [x] Searching 200 also returns invocies with 2000, 20001.
   - [x] Searching 200.00 matches 200.
   - [x] Searching by fractions is possible too like 200.50.
 (Covered Edge Case Created For Matching 200.00 with 200)

-> P.S.
-Search Instructions were a but unclear on Search part as on which amount the search is to be made and on names of which account id i.e customer or ids in account array but i've done all search critera for filters hence in case of any chaneges required can be updated right away.

 # Thank You